 "Data Consumer or Analytics Consumer Information" contains for each notification endpoint, the consumer provided Notification Target Address (+ Analytics Consumer Notification Correlation ID) or other endpoint addresses if provisioned on the DCCF to be used by the MFAF when sending notifications.

-Inputs, Optional: Formatting Instructions, Processing Instructions, MFAF Notification Information, Transaction Reference Id.
+Inputs, Optional: Formatting Instructions, Processing Instructions, MFAF Notification Information, Transaction Reference Id, NF Id of the data source.

 "MFAF Notification Information" is used to identify Event Notifications received from a Data Source and comprises the MFAF Notification Target Address (+ MFAF Notification Correlation ID).
 If a Data Source is already supplying the data to the MFAF, the MFAF Notification Information previously provided by the MFAF and used by the DCCF to obtain data from a Data Source is provided as an Input.
 If a new subscription to a Data Source is needed, the MFAF Notification Information is not specified as an Input and the MFAF provides Notification Information as an output.
 The MFAF Notification Information may subsequently be used by the DCCF when subscribing to a Data Source.